topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.7 Air Pollution Detection Sensor
 An air pollution detection sensor can be used to monitor the presence of harmful gases or particulate matter in the environment and output a digital signal through GPIO.
-This section demonstrates how to connect and read input from an air pollution detection sensor using the D3-G board.
+This section demonstrates how to connect and read input from an air pollution detection sensor using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)